 The German military cemetery in Cassino is actually about 20 minutes north of the monastery in the village of Caira.
 In it you’ll find the graves of the more than 20,000 German soldiers who died in the fighting at Cassino and southern Italy, including Salerno.
 This cemetery covers an entire hill and features a few works of art and even a lamp donated by Pope Paul VI.

-For more information, location, and visiting hours, etc., check out their official website here, but it’s only available in German.
+For more information, location, and visiting hours, etc., check out their official website below, but it’s only available in German.
 Enter that URL into Google’s website translator for easy reading if you spreche kein Deutsch.

 10. WWII history in Cassino town center